weegrom/polaris-icons/CONTRIBUTING-CODING.md

 1. Log in to [Shipit](https://shipit.shopify.io/shopify/polaris-icons/libraries)
 1. When CI is 🍏 on the tag commit, press `Deploy` to update packages on npm.

+## Releasing the icon explorer website

+The icons explorer is currently automatically deployed by Shipit at [this stack](https://shipit.shopify.io/shopify/polaris-icons/production).